lightward/mechanic-tasks/docs/auto-tag-orders-that-contain-an-out-of-stock-item/README.md

 ## Documentation

-This task watches for newly-created orders, and checks each line item for that variant's total inventory quantity.
-If any are found with an inventory level of 0 or less, the task will add the tag of your choice to the order – and, optionally, will add a tag to the customer and to each product related to an out-of-stock line item.
+This task watches for new orders, and checks each line item for that variant's total inventory quantity.
+If any are found with an inventory level of 0 or less, the task will add the tag of your choice to the order, and optionally will add a tag to the customer and to each product related to an out-of-stock line item.

+By default, this task will disregard the inventory levels of any variants which have the "Continue selling when out of stock" option enabled.
+Uncheck the "Ignore variants marked for oversell" task option to disable this exclusion.

 ## Installing this task